DataDog/dd-trace-py/docs/advanced_usage.rst

 In ``ddtrace`` "context management" is the management of which :class:`Span` or :class:`Context` is active in an execution (thread, task, etc).
-There can only be one active span or context in an execution.
+There can only be one active span or context per execution.

 Context management enables parenting to be done implicitly when creating new spans by using the active span as the parent of a new span.
-When an active span finishes its parent becomes the active span.
+When an active span finishes, its parent becomes the active span.

 ``tracer.trace()`` automatically creates new spans as the child of the active context::